ekzhang/setwithfriends/README.md

 during development.
 Changes to client code in `src` should be immediately visible, as well as changes to code in `functions`.

-Please make all pull requests with new features or bugfixes to the `develop` branch.
+Please make all pull requests with new features or bugfixes to the `main` branch.
 We are formatting code using [Prettier](https://prettier.io/), so you should run `npm run format` on your code before making a pull request.